3mcd/glom/docs/src/getting_started.md

 ## 4. Writing Systems (with Transformer)

-With the transformer enabled, you can write systems as functions.
-The types you use for parameters tell the transformer how to build the loops.
+When using the transformer, systems are functions.
+The parameter types tell the transformer which components to query.

 ```typescript
 import { All, Write, Read } from "@glom/ecs";